 View a recording of the round three launch webinar (password MDNLF123).
 This webinar features information about the goals, requirements and history of the Fund including details on available technical assistance.

-Why is this fund being created?
+Why was the fund created?

 Nonprofits, especially those serving the communities hardest hit by the pandemic, are vital to our region’s recovery.
 Government loans, grants and charitable contributions have been critical tools in support of nonprofits’ immediate responses to COVID-19.
 However, as we look to mitigate the pandemic’s lasting impacts, foundations have an opportunity to provide financial and technical assistance that will help strengthen specific nonprofit organizations, and the nonprofit sector more broadly, so that the most affected communities do not just recover, but thrive.